Expecting Twins? You're in Good Company

 – Fit in appropriate and comfortable exercises.
 To help maintain a steady weight gain, reduce injuries and discomforts, and even potentially improve your laboring experience, practicing prenatal approved exercises will keep your body fit for the big day and beyond.
 Don’t forget, the stronger you are, the easier it will be on your body to carry the extra weight of a multiples pregnancy.

 – Anticipate upcoming growth.
 The second trimester may allow you to be a little more flexible and comfortable when moving and sleeping, so do as much of both as feels good.
-Yoga, meditation, and other exercise can help improve your sleep quality– and rest is an important component in a healthy pregnancy!
+Yoga, meditation and other exercises can help improve your sleep quality– and rest is an important component in a healthy pregnancy!

 – Prepare for delivery day.
 Your prenatal yoga and meditation practice can be useful during labor.
 Learning to find strength in your breath, and to clear your thoughts to focus your mind can improve your delivery experience.
 Whether you’re hoping to have a vaginal delivery or will require a c-section, the physical demands of labor and postpartum recovery will be less challenging with good physical and emotional preparation.